-Glacier inventories provide the basis for further studies on mass balance and volume change, which are relevant for local to regional-scale hydrological studies (Huss, 2012; Fischer et al., 2015), and to global calculation of sea level change (Gardner et al., 2013; Radic and Hock, 2014).
+Glacier inventories provide the basis for further studies on mass balance and volume change, which are relevant for local to regional-scale hydrological studies (Huss, 2012; Fischer et al., 2015), and to global calculation of sea level change (Gardner et al., 2013; Bliss et al., 2014).
 In addition, glacier inventories are invaluable data sets for revealing the characteristics of glacier distribution and for upscaling measurements from selected locations to entire mountain ranges (Nagai et al., 2016).

-- In a high mountain system such as the Greater Caucasus, glaciers are an important source of water for agricultural production, and runoff supplies several hydroelectric power stations.
+In a high mountain system such as the Greater Caucasus, glaciers are an important source of water for agricultural production, and runoff supplies several hydroelectric power stations.
 Most rivers originate in the mountains and the melting of glaciers/snow are important component inputs in terms of water supply and for recreational opportunities (Tielidze, 2017).
-However, glacier hazards are relatively common in this region leading to major loss of life.
-On September 20 2002, for example, Kolka Glacier (North Ossetia) initiated a catastrophic ice-debris flow killing over 100 people (Evans et al., 2009), and on - 40 May 17 2014, Devdoraki Glacier (Georgia) caused a rock-ice avalanche and glacial mudflow killing nine people (Tielidze, 2017).
-The Greater Caucasus glaciers also have economic importance as a major tourist attraction e.g. Svaneti, Racha and Kazbegi regions in Georgia, with thousands of visitors each year (Georgian National Tourism Administration, 2017).
+However glacier hazards are relatively common in this region leading to major loss of life.
+On September 20 2002, for example, Kolka Glacier (North Ossetia) initiated a catastrophic ice-debris flow killing over 100 people (Evans et al., 2009), and on May 17 2014, Devdoraki Glacier (Georgia) caused a rock-ice avalanche and glacial mudflow killing nine people (Tielidze, 2017).
+The Greater Caucasus glaciers also have economic importance as a major tourist attraction e.g. Svaneti, Racha and Kazbegi regions in Georgia, with tens of thousands people visiting each year (Georgian National Tourism Administration, 2017).

-The GLIMS database (9.02.2017) for the Greater Caucasus identified in excess of 1295 glaciers with a combined area of 1111.8 km2 but with some inconsistent registration.
-The RGI5 database identifies in excess of 1638 glaciers with a combined area of 1276.9 km2 and incorporates nominal glaciers as circles in the eastern and western Caucasus sections (i.e. no outline extents) from the WGI-XF (Cogley, 2009);

-5 these are omitted from the GLIMS database.
-As nobody volunteered to write a section about the glaciers in the Caucasus for the GLIMS book (Kargel et al., 2014), the region is missing in this compilation.
+The latest GLIMS database (9.02.2017) for the Greater Caucasus identifies in excess of 1295 glaciers with a combined area of 1111.8 km2 but with some inconsistent registration.
+It is also worth mentioning that GLIMS represents the Caucasus as a Russian glacier region, which should be amended to a separate Caucasus region by individual countries (Russia/Georgia/Azerbaijan), as was done for Turkey or Iran, where glaciers are much smaller.
+The RGI5 database identifies in excess of 1638 glaciers with a combined area of 1276.9 km2 and incorporates nominal glaciers as circles in the eastern and western Caucasus sections (i.e. no outline extents) from the WGI-XF (Cogley, 2009); these are omitted from the GLIMS database.
+Furthermore, there are no entries in the GLIMS book about the Caucasus glaciers (Kargel et al., 2014).
+Our inventory represents significantly less surface area (-6.5%) than the RGI database and more (+7.3%) than the GLIMS database.

-Thus, the objectives of this paper are to construct an updated glacier inventory for the Greater Caucasus region based on manual delineation of glaciers from multi-temporal satellite images, and especially to fill the gap in the eastern Greater Caucasus.
+Thus, the objectives of this paper are to construct an updated glacier inventory for the Greater Caucasus region, and especially to fill the gap in the eastern Greater Caucasus.